wp-plugins/microblog-poster/readme.txt

 - Auto publish your new blog content
 - Sends out social signals and auto share to social media accounts
 - Social signals and backlinks auto generator
-- Cross post to facebook , twitter and more.
+- Cross post to facebook , twitter and more
+- Auto publish to social networks accounts

 == Screenshots ==